Chisom83/Northwind_project/README.md

 The downward sales trend is attributed to some of these factors:

 #### Recommendations
-1. Stock Management:
+- Stock Management:
      - Ensure that goods are adequately stocked during high sales months and reduced during low sales month.
-2. Market Research:
+- Market Research:
      -  Deeper research into the downward sales trend should be conducted, esspecially April to September.
-     -  Customer preference should also be investigated inorder to stock up that generated sales.
+     -  Customer preference should also be analyzed inorder to stock up on goods that generate sales.
-3. Adjust Strategies:
+- Adjust Strategies:
     - Marketing strategies and promotions should be implemented during low sales months to boost demand.
     - Inventory management should be optimized to aling with sales pattern and avoid stock-outs.